Esraa-Abas/AVR/README.md

 This repository documents my journey in learning **AVR microcontrollers** and their applications in embedded systems.
 Through various projects and implementations, I have explored key functionalities, including GPIO, External Interrupts (EXTI), ADC, communication protocols, timers, and more.

-## 🛠️ Here are The AVR Implementations you find in this Repo
+## 🛠️ Here what you find in this Repo.

 ### 1. **GPIO (General Purpose Input/Output)**
 - **Overview**: Learn how to configure and use GPIO pins for input and output operations.